forestgrape/coronavirus/diagnosis_and_viral_load.md

   * "Midway through enrolment, participants were asked to add spit into the Oracol collection tube to evaluate if that might enhance sensitivity."
 * "VeroE6-TMPRSS2 [16] cell culture model was used to assess viable virus when incubated with VTM (nasal-OP samples only).
 SARS-CoV-2 specific growth was verified by indirect immunofluorescence for SARS-CoV-2 antigen (nucleocapsid and spike proteins).[17]"
 ##### Results
 * In the first 5 days after symptom onset the agreement for positive samples was about 90%.
-In days 5 to 10 about 60% of crevicular fluid samples where positive of the swab positive ones (as shown in Figure 3).
+But in days 5 to 10 only about 60% of crevicular fluid samples where positive of the swab positive ones (as shown in Figure 3).
 * "We cultured all rRT-PCR positive nasal-OP specimens on VeroE6 TMPRSS2 cells.
 All culture positive samples (n=16) were obtained within 11 days of symptom onset.
 In all matched samples in which SARS-CoV-2 was culture positive (n=9), SARS-CoV-2 RNA was detected by rRT-PCR in both nasal-OP and oral fluid samples."
 ##### Discussion
 * "In our study, we found that spit added to the oral fluid did increase sensitivity.
 Taken together spit/drool sample type is better than oral fluid from the gumline.
 These differences are important since many in vitro devices that are currently being tested for the direct detection of SARS-CoV-2 use different salivary sample types including passive drool, spit, oral fluid collected with a sponge, and sputum from clearing the throat."